p-wong/rampup/README.md

 - Editing your profile
 - Viewing a list of exercises to choose from to create a workout
 - Creating workouts, including sets/reps/duration for each exercise
-- Following other users
+- Following other users, viewing other users' profiles
-- Liking and commenting on their own and other users' workout posts
+- Liking and commenting on your own and other users' workout posts
 - Searching for users

 ## Motivation